Hamadeen99/Text-Summarization-with-LLMs/README.md

 This project leverages:
 - Hugging Face pipelines for easy integration of state-of-the-art NLP models.
 - Pretrained models like Phi-3 for efficient summarization tasks.

+  ##
+This project was assigned as part of the NLP and LLM Course, instructed by Professor Ausif Mahmood.

+---